-Never intended to be a tie-in with Infinite Crisis, its content was built upon within IC and the DCU as a whole.
+Never intended to be a tie-in with INFINITE CRISIS, its content was built upon within INFINITE CRISIS and the DCU as a whole.

 Issue #1: Told in a series of flashbacks leading up to a point described as “Now”, it begins with Elongated Man and Firehawk maintaining surviellance on an armoured battlesuit that two street level gangsters are trying to sell.
 The villain Bolt is attempting to buy the battlesuit and is using the Calculator – once a hackneyed villain, now an information broker for supervillains – to find out as much as he can before making the purchase.
 Bolt attempts to take the suit without paying and is gunned down by the gangsters; as Firehawk and Elongated Man try to intervene, he receives a call from his wife Sue who sounds as if she is in trouble.
 Ignoring Bolt and the armour, Firehawk takes Elongated Man home where he finds the murdered body of his wife.
 Various heroes are called in to examine the scene of the crime before the funeral of Sue takes place forty-eight hours later.
 Following the funeral, heroes team up and pursue their own ideas and hunches in order to find the killer, leaving a small group of heroes with Elongated Man who suspects Dr Light.